Stefafrontani/ticketing-app/README.md

 It is the application that runs inside a kubernetes cluster and configures that http load balancer acording to the ingress resource
 This is deployed in a pod along with the load balancer

+## getInitialProps - AppComponent (\_app) vs other common react component

+When calling getInitialProps from a common component we have an argument "context = { req, res }" When we used that function inside an AppComponent inside \_app.js file, the argument passed to that function is context = { AppTree, Commponent, router, ctx: { req, res } }
+We move the getInitialProps called to inside the \_app.js file, inside the AppComponent because we need to know if a user is logged in not only where it was placed before (pages/index.ts)

+### Issue with getInitialProps in \_app.js

+When calling getInitialProps inside the global \_app.js HOC, the specific getIniitalProps on the other components are not called

+From the commit: console.log('landing page'); is not being called.